 Training occurs through course work, clinical practicum opportunities and intensive supervision.
 Trainees also focus on careful and thorough diagnosis and a compassionate, patient-centered approach to working with patients at The Menninger Clinic.

-Fellows participate as members of interdisciplinary teams and work directly with patients and their families, often serving as a liaison between the patient, family and team.
-Fellows integrate diagnostic formulations into treatment planning, weekly team meetings and team rounds with patients.
+Fellows participate as members of interdisciplinary treatment teams and work directly with patients and their families.
+Fellows integrate diagnostic formulations into treatment planning, team collaboration, and clinical practice.

-- LMSW or LCSW from the Texas State Board of Social Work Examiners (TSBSWE) before beginning the fellowship
+LMSW from the Texas Behavioral Health Executive Council (BHEC) before beginning the fellowship

 Health insurance, paid time off and sick leave